jianhuig/PBInference/README.md

 ## Overview

-This paper revisits prediction-based (PB) inference methods, investigating their statistical efficiency and robustness under different situations.
-We analyze and compare several approaches, including the prediction-powered inference (PPI) method from Angelopoulos et al. (2023a) and the Chen and Chen (2000) estimator, providing both theoretical and numerical evaluations.
+This paper revisits prediction-based (PB) inference methods and investigates their statistical efficiency.
+We analyze and compare several approaches, including the prediction-powered inference (PPI) method from Angelopoulos et al. (2023a) and the Chen and Chen (2000) estimator with theoretical and numerical evaluations.

 The repository includes:
 - Implementation of PB inference methods discussed in the paper.